pycontribs/python-vagrant/README.md

 This fork introduces the following changes over the original:

 - Rewritten test suite allowing for easier addition of new features
+- The halt() method which stops the VM without destroying it

 ## Introduction